HarelZadok/Runnit/README.md

 4. Click and drag window title bars to move windows; drag edges or corners to resize
 5. Minimize, maximize, or close windows via the title bar controls
 6. Right-click on the desktop to open the context menu for wallpaper settings and refreshing
-7. Browse files in the Explorer app; deleted items are sent to the Bin for recovery or permanent removal
+7. Browse files in the Files app; deleted items are sent to the Bin for recovery or permanent removal
 8. Open the Settings app from the taskbar to customize themes, wallpapers, and shortcuts

 ## Repository Structure